 The black version of the dial comes in several incarnations.
 The most common one seen has the markings “Railmaster” written in script on the bottom half of the dial by the 6 o’clock marker.
-This type of dial has numeric and short triangle markers for every fifteen minutes, long triangle markers for every five minutes, and indices for every minute.
+This type of dial has numeric and short triangle markers at the poles, long triangle markers for every five minutes, and indices for every minute.

 There are also the prototype versions of the dials for the Railmaster series.
-The first from about 1952 has a gladium hour hand, a baton minute hand, 5 minute markers in numerals on the chapter ring, and the inside back case is engraved 2777.
-This is shown below with an RAF 53 Omega antimagnetic pilots watch.
+The first from about 1952 has a gladium hour hand, a baton minute hand, 5-minute markers in numerals on the chapter ring, and the inside back case is engraved 2777.
+This is shown below with the RAF 53 Omega antimagnetic pilots watch.

 This watch, 2777-2 produced in 1955 and sold in Canada, bridged the gap from the 2777-1 RAF pilot’s military watch of 1953 to the first Railmaster production model, 2914-1.

 The Railroad Approved versions of the Railmasters are those with white dials.
 These were produced for North American railroad companies in the early 1960s.
 The initial version of the dial has the logo and signature of Omega on the upper half of the dial with the word “Automatic” underneath it.
 The bottom half of the dial is dominated by the markings “Railroad Official Standard”.
 This type of dial has numerical markers for every hour with circular indices underneath.
 Some versions of this dial also have red inner numerical markers from 13 to 24 as the one shown below.

 Another version of the Railmaster with a white dial has the markings “Railmaster Official” on its bottom half with the word “Railmaster” written in script.